wbounas/acorio-notes/etiu/e2e-script.md

 the training (some is free, some do have a cost), reading documentation.
 As long as you recognize that in Express, while you could jump in and make configurations without worrying too much long term, with Enterprise we want to think carefully about what we are doing and how we set things up.
+////////////////////////////////////////////////

-How does this all work?
+### How does this all work?
+(Slide #6)

-You have currently your Express, Production Instance.
-What we've already done is spun up a new Express instance, cloned your Express Production Instance (your live instance) down to that new Express instance, so that we have a copy, and then we performed the upgrade process on that cloned, copied express instance.
+You have currently your `Express Production Instance`.
+What we've already done is:
+- Spun up a new _Express Instance_
+- Cloned your `Express Production Instance` (your _current live instance_) down to that new `Express Instance`, so that we have a **copy**, and then
+- We performed the upgrade process on that cloned, copied `Express Instance`.

-That is seperate from your Production instance, so there has been no business impact.
-And that cloned instance, where we performed the upgrade process, that is now your Enterprise Development Enterprise, sometimes referred to as your Sub-Production (or sub-prod) instance.
-But that is your Developer (or Dev) instance, and it is now on Enterprise.
-So what we want to do here is during the second half of this call, is to take a look in it and explore some of the new features.
-But for the next two days, you'll be validating that Developer instance, and I'll talk a little more about what you're doing during that validation process, and then once your validation is complete, we perform the Production upgrade (the Prod upgrade), and during this Production Upgrade (the upgrade of your live, production instance), there is a business impact.
-Your instance is unavailable for 2-4 hours.
+That is seperate from your `Production Instance`, so there has been no **business impact**.
+That `cloned instance`, where we performed the _upgrade process_, that is now your **Enterprise Development Instance,** sometimes referred to as your _Sub-Production (or sub-prod) Instance_.
+But that is your **Developer (or Dev) Instance**, and it is now on `Enterprise`.

+So what we want to do here is during the second half of this call is:
+- Take a look in it and explore some of the new features.

+But for the next two days, you'll be validating that _Developer Instance_, and I'll talk a little more about what you're doing during that _validation process_, and then once your `validation` is complete, we perform the **Production Upgrade** (the _Prod Upgrade_), and during this **Production Upgrade** (the upgrade of your live, `Production Instance`), there **is a business impact**.
+Your instance is _unavailable for 2-4 hours_.

 It says 2 hours on the slide, but I like to say 2-4 hours so that we have that buffer.
-Generally it is closer to 2, but just to stay safe we give all of our Production Upgrades a little more time as sometimes the upgrade can run over 2 hours.
-We begin that live prod upgrade at 11pm, as we do this local time.
+- Generally it is closer to 2, but just to stay safe we give all of our `Production Upgrades` a little more time as sometimes the upgrade can run over 2 hours.
+We begin that live `Production Upgrade` at 11pm, and we do this local time to avoid taking the instance during normal business hours.

-May I ask what time zone you are located in?
+**May I ask what time zone you are located in?**

-Eastern.
+_EXAMPLE ANSWER_: Eastern.
 Ok.

-So we could schedule that Production Upgrade (do not have to answer right this second, i am still going to be giving you some more information on the validation process), but we could schedule this for as soon as 11pm Tuesday (2 days after this call), or if that's too soon, we could do 11pm Wednesday, we wouldn't want to push it too much further out than that.
-Then, after that Production Upgrade, we have another meeting together, this one being our `Best Practice` session.
+So we could schedule that `Production Upgrade` (do not have to answer right this second, I am still going to be giving you some more information on the _validation process_), but we could schedule this for as soon as:
+- **11pm Tuesday (_1 day after this call_)**, or if that's too soon, we could do:
+- **11pm Wednesday**
+  - We wouldn't want to push it too much further out than that.
+  - Then, after that `Production Upgrade`, we have another meeting together, this one being our `Best Practice` session.

-During our Best Practice session, we'll be talking about how you move configurations from your Developer instance to your Production instance using Update Sets.
-Do you have any resources already available to you to help you with the administration of your instance?
-To make sure we are getting the most use out of these upcoming sessions, do you have a system administrator with Enterprise experience who will be taking over or will it be an Express sys-admin who will be learning Enterprise?
+**During our Best Practice session, we'll be talking about:**
+- How you move configurations from your `Developer Instance` to your `Production Instance` using Update Sets.
+  - Do you have any _resources_ already available to you to help you with the administration of your instance?
+- To make sure we are getting the _most use_ out of these upcoming sessions, do you have a **system administrator** with _Enterprise Experience_ who will be taking over, or will it be an `Express Sys-Admin` who will be learning **Enterprise**?

+### Customer Process Validation (Slide #9)
-Let me jump into what's involved with the validation, this would be something that you'd begin with the close of our call today, and continue up until we do the Production Upgrade.
-I have performed technical validation on your Developer instance (which again is your cloned Express Production instance that we have already upgraded to Enterprise), and we know that whatever we see with the Developer instance is what we are going to see with our Production instance because we are performing the same process.
-We can be confident that if the Developer instance is looking good technically, the Production instance will also.
-What we need to check now are things that you really have the best knowledfge about, which is your core data and your business processes.
+Let me jump into what's involved with the `Validation`.

+This would be something that you'd begin with the close of our call today, and continue up until we do the `Production Upgrade`.

+I have performed _technical validation_ on your `Developer Instance` (which again, is your **cloned Express Production Instance** that we have already upgraded to `Enterprise`), and we know that whatever we see with the `Developer Instance` is what we are going to see with our `Production Instance` because we are performing the same process.

+We can be confident that if the `Developer Instance` is looking good technically, the `Production Instance` will also.
+What we need to check now are things that _you_ really have the best knowledge about, which is your:
+- **Core Data** and your
+- **Business Processes**

-I am going to ask you to check different tables in your instance, if you have any custom tables, that the data has carried over.
-One way to check that is to verify that the number of records in your Express Production instance table are the same as your new Developer instance table.
-Checking the form itself, making sure that the form looks the same as it does in express.
-One form in particular I'll ask you to pay attention to is `Incident`, and if you have any custom tables.
-There is your `Users` table, and you may see some extra `Demo` Users in your Developer instance.
-You just want to ensure that there are no fewer users, and no duplicates in your Developer instance that we're not seeing in Express.
+I am going to ask you to check different tables in your instance.
+- If you have any `custom tables`, that the data has _carried over properly_.
+  - One way to check that is to verify that the number of records in your **Express Production Instance** table are the same as your new **Developer Instance** table.
+- Checking the form itself for multiple tables
+  - Making sure that the form looks the same as it does in `Express`.
+  - One form in particular I'll ask you to pay attention to is `Incident`, and if you have any `custom tables`.
+- There is your `Users` table, and you may see some extra `Demo` Users in your Developer instance.
+  - You just want to ensure that there are _no fewer users_, and no `duplicates` in your **Developer Instance** that we're not seeing in `Express`.

-Companies, Locations, Departments, new tables like that.
-Groups and Roles are tables you will want to check.
+- `Companies`, `Locations`, `Departments`, any new tables like that.
+  - `Groups` and `Roles` are tables you will want to check.

-Our goal here is to make sure that when we perform the Production Upgrade, your fufillers and end-users will not be noticing any difference, and that everyone will be able to do the work that they expect to do, with everything being where they expect it.
+Our goal here is to make sure that when we perform the `Production Upgrade`, your `fulfillers` and `end-users` will _not_ be noticing any **difference**, and that everyone will be able to _do the work_ that they expect to do, with everything being _where they expect it_.

+With the `Roles table`, be aware that `OOB with Express` there are only _5 Roles total_, and we really only primarily use 3 or 4 of them:
+- ITIL
+- ITIL Admin, and
+- Knowledge Role

+With `Enterprise`, I want to say there are about `72 roles OOB` and one area in particular is `Reporting`.
+If you have any users who use Reporting, whether that is:
+- `viewing reports`
+- `creating reports`
+- `editing reports`
-With the roles table, be aware that OOB with Express there are 5 Roles total (and we really only primarily use 3 or 4 of them, ITIL, ITIL Admin, and Knowledge Role).
-With Enterprise, I want to say there are about 72 roles OOB and one area in particular is Reporting.
-If you have any users who use Reporting, whether that is viewing reports, creating reports, editing reports, make sure that you impersonate those users and ensure that they have access.
-In Enterprise, there are a number of roles that all together grant that reporting access (more granular control), where as in Express, we only have the ITIL role that is bundled into the Reporting Role.
-When carrying over your configuration from Express to Enterprise, it doesn't always know how to interpret that blanket ITIL access to reporting in terms of the more granular Enterprise Reporting Role options.
-If you see anything like that, let me knowe'll make sure that they get the correct role so they have the right access to the reporting needs they have.
+**make sure that you impersonate those users** and ensure that _they have access_.

+In `Enterprise`, there are a _number of roles_ that all together grant that `reporting access` (_more granular control_), where as in `Express`, we only have the **ITIL Role** that is bundled into the `Reporting Role`.

+When carrying over your configuration from `Express` to `Enterprise`, it doesn't always know how to properly interpret that **blanket ITIL access** to reporting in terms of the more `granular Enterprise Reporting Role` options.
+If you see anything like that, let me know and we'll make sure that they get the `correct role` so they have the right access to the reporting needs they have.

+Once you check that your **core data** is there _with integrity_, you want to:
+- `Impersonate` different users
+- Different roles
+- Impersonate an `end-user`
+  - Create an `incident`
-Once you check that your core data is there with integrity, you want to impersonate different users, different roles, impersonate an end-user, create an incident, create a request or a catalog item.
-If you have any order guides, create a request with those.
-If using order guides doesn't make any sense to you, no worries.
+  - Create a `request` or a `catalog item`.
+- If you have any order guides, create a request with those.
+  - If using order guides doesn't make any sense to you, no worries.
-Then, walk through the entire process (For Example, impersonate a fufiller and take all the actions a Fufiller would, all the way until the closure of an incident or request.
-When closed, ensure that the end-user's view of that form versus the fufiller's view, that everyone has the correct access and can see the proper fields on those forms based on their level of access).
+- Then, walk through the entire process:
+  - For Example, impersonate a `Fufiller` and take all the actions a `Fufiller` would, all the way until the **closure** of an incident or request.
+  - When closed, ensure that the `end-user's` view of that form versus the `Fufiller`'s view,
+    - That everyone has the correct access and can see the _proper fields_ on those forms based on their **level of access**

-Also want to make sure you validate Notifications.
-By default, notifications are turned off in your developer instance.
-That's not the case with your Enterprise instance, but with your Developer instance they are actually turned off.
-I will include some instructions about this, and there is some information included in this Kickoff as well, on how to turn on those email properties so you can validate both inbound and outbound notifications, whichever you were using in the past.
-If you weren't using notifications previously, no need to validate.
+Also want to make sure you validate `Notifications`.

+By default, `Notifications` are turned off in your `Developer Instance`.
+That's not the case with your `Enterprise Instance`, but with your `Developer Instance` they are _actually turned off_.
+I will include some _instructions_ about this, and there is some information included in this Kickoff as well, on how to turn on those `email properties` so you can validate both `inbound` and `outbound notifications`, whichever you were using in the past.
+- If you weren't using notifications previously, _no need to validate_!

-- Any Questions? -
+## Any Questions?

 Do you have an LDAP integration, or Okta, SSO?